-With an excellent record in outreach and widening participation, ALRA regularly runs workshops and short courses for Deaf/BSL actors; Yellow Academy – an annual summer school in collaboration with Yellow Earth Theatre Company aimed at British East Asian students and implemented, in 2009, an outreach programme whereby 40 feeder schools and colleges receive workshops from a senior member of ALRA's resident staff has been in place since 2009.
+With an excellent record in outreach and widening participation, ALRA has run workshops and short courses for Deaf/BSL actors; Yellow Academy – an annual summer school in collaboration with Yellow Earth Theatre Company aimed at British East Asian students and implemented and since 2009, an outreach programme whereby schools and colleges receive workshops from a member of ALRA's resident staff has been in place since 2009.

 ALRA has held regional auditions since 2005 in Manchester, Edinburgh and Bristol and have since extended this to Glasgow and Newcastle.